Copper tubing: Lead leaching

 Generally, copper tubes are soldered directly into copper or brass fittings, although compression, crimp, or flare fittings are also used.

 Formerly, concerns with copper supply tubes included the lead used in the solder at joints (50% tin and 50% lead).
-Some studies have shown significant leaching of the lead into the potable water stream, particularly after long periods of low usage, followed by peak demand periods.
+Some studies have shown significant leaching of the lead into the potable water stream, particularly after long periods of low usage, followed by peak demand periods, with soft acidic water.
 In hard water applications, shortly after installation, the interior of the pipes will be coated with the deposited minerals that had been dissolved in the water, and therefore the vast majority of exposed lead is prevented from entering the potable water.
-Building codes throughout the U.S. require the use of virtually "lead-free" (<0.2% lead) solder or filler metals in plumbing fittings and appliances.
+Building codes throughout the U.S. and the Safe Drinking Water Act Amendments of 1986 require the use of virtually "lead-free" (<0.2% lead) solder or filler metals in plumbing fittings and appliances.

 In Australia, copper tubes are generally brazed with silver-containing brazing rods rather than soldered.
 This type of connection ensures a stronger bond between pipework and does not utilize any lead-based materials.
 In Australia, copper pipes are used for both water and gas connections.
 The use of galvanized or black iron is permitted by the Australian Standards but is not common practice.